-The following table sets forth certain information with respect to the executive officers of the Company (the business biographies for Scott M. Quist, J. Lynn Beckstead, Jr., Jason Q. Overbaugh and S. Andrew Quist are set forth above):
+The following table sets forth certain information with respect to the executive officers of the Company (the business biographies for Scott M. Quist, Jason Q. Overbaugh and S. Andrew Quist are set forth above):

-Name Age Title Scott M. Quist 62 Chairman of the Board, President, Chief Executive Officer and Director Garrett S. Sill 44 Chief Financial Officer and Treasurer Lynn Beckstead, Jr. 61 Vice President of Mortgage Operations and Director Jeffrey R. Stephens 61 General Counsel and Corporate Secretary Jason G. Overbaugh 40 Vice President, National Marketing Director of Life Insurance, Assistant Corporate Secretary and Director S. Andrew Quist 35 Vice President, Associate General Counsel and Director Christie Q. Overbaugh 66 Senior Vice President of Internal Operations
+Name Age Title Scott M. Quist 1 63 Chairman of the Board, President, Chief Executive Officer and Director Garrett S. Sill 45 Chief Financial Officer and Treasurer Jason G. Overbaugh 2 41 Vice President, National Marketing Director of Life Insurance, and Director S. Andrew Quist 1 36 Vice President, Associate General Counsel and Director Jeffrey R. Stephens 62 General Counsel and Corporate Secretary Stephen C. Johnson 59 Vice President of Mortgage Operations Christie Q. Overbaugh 2 67 Senior Vice President of Internal Operations

-&lt;sup>1 Scott M. Quist is the father of S. Andrew Quist.
+1 Scott M. Quist is the father of S. Andrew Quist.

 Garrett S. Sill has served as Chief Financial Officer and Treasurer since July 2013.
 From January 2013 to July 2013, Mr. Sill served as Acting Chief Financial Officer and Acting Treasurer.
 From 2011 to January 2013, Mr. Sill served as Vice President and Assistant Treasurer of Security National Life Insurance Company, a wholly owned subsidiary of the Company.
 From 2002 to 2011, Mr. Sill was Chief Financial Officer and Treasurer of SecurityNational Mortgage Company, a wholly-owned subsidiary of the Company.
-From 2002 to 2011, Mr. Sill is a certified public accountant, having been licensed since 2002.
+From 1997 to 2002, he was Vice President and Controller of SecurityNational Mortgage Company.
+Mr. Sill is a certified public accountant, having been licensed since 2002.
 He holds a B.A. degree in Accounting from Weber State University and a Master's degree in Business Administration from the University of Utah.
 Mr. Sill also serves as a member of the Advisory Council of the School of Accounting and Taxation at Weber State University.